plasmadancom/CTRL-HAT/README.md

 Featuring the well-documented MCP23017 16 channel GPIO expander, CTRL HAT is easy to setup and control via I2C.
 Channels 0-4 (Group A) are utilised for the solid state relays, giving you an extra 12 GPIOs for each CTRL HAT you have installed on your Pi!

-## Cross Compatible*
+## Not Just Raspberry Pi

-While built primarily to fit onto a Raspberry Pi, CTRL HAT can be used with any device that features an I2C bus.
-The 2-wire I2C pins are labeled to make it easy to connect to your preferred device.
+We Built CTRL HAT to work with any device which features an I2C bus, the 2-wire connection makes it easy to connect to your preferred device.
+We believe the Raspberry Pi HAT specification is the perfect footprint.
+Compact yet familiar, with 4x mounting holes, the option to stack with other Raspberry Pi HATs / pHATs and of course a wide range of compatible cases to choose from.

 ## Stackable